 Carbon steel pans are typically pressed out of sheets instead of cast in molds.
 This makes them considerably thinner than cast iron.
 Thinness makes them lighter than cast iron, even though they have about the same density.

 A lot of people love carbon steel pans; you'll see them frequently in restaurant kitchens, mainly because they're cheap, durable, and lighter than cast iron.
-But we kind of think that carbon steel gives you all the drawbacks of cast iron without the benefits.
-For example, though lighter, carbon steel is still heavy--so if you want a truly lightweight pan, you should probably go with aluminum or clad stainless.
+But we think carbon steel has the drawbacks of cast iron without the benefits.
+For example, though lighter, carbon steel is still heavy--so if you want a light pan, neither cast iron or carbon steel are good choices.
+(You should probably go with aluminum or thin clad stainless.)
 And that heat retention thing?
 It's the whole reason you use cast iron--so why settle for something that doesn't hold heat as well?
-Especially when cast iron is cheaper?

 Again, which is better is largely personal preference, depending on what you value most about cookware.

 If ease of care is high on your list, then you will no doubt prefer nonstick cookware, as this is its main selling point: no more cooked on messes!
-All that gunk and grease will just wipe right off!
+All that gunk and grease wipes right off.

-Most nonstick cookware is also inexpensive and lightweight, both of which are appealing qualities for a lot of cooks.
+Most nonstick cookware is also inexpensive and lightweight, which are appealing qualities for a lot of cooks.

 Unfortunately, nonstick cookware has a number of drawbacks.
 It's delicate, so you can't use high heat or metal utensils.
 And that nonstick coating?
-It doesn't last very long.
-Most nonstick pans have a life span of less than five years, and frequently doesn't survive even that long.
+It doesn't last.
+Most nonstick pans have a life span of less than five years, and often don't survive that long.

-The main drawback of nonstick cookware, though, is that it contains questionable chemicals that may not be safe, and may even cause cancer and other serious illnesses.
+The main drawback of nonstick cookware, though, is that it contains chemicals that may not be safe, and may even cause cancer, other serious illnesses, and are terrible for the environment.

 Cast iron has none of these issues.
 It can take high heat and all sorts of abuse, and it actually gets more nonstick with time and use.
 Most importantly, it's completely safe and non-toxic.
 In fact, most people need more iron in their diet, so using cast iron can actually be good for you.

-There will always be valid reasons for using nonstick cookware: if you have medical issues that require you to use lightweight pans, for example, or if you're stringently avoiding any extra fat in your diet.
-And cast iron will never be as nonstick as a brand new PTFE pan--so if eggs are a struggle for you, nonstick definitely serves a purpose.
+There will always be valid reasons for using nonstick cookware: if you need to use lightweight pans, for example, or if you're avoiding extra fat in your diet.
+But overall, we prefer cast iron (and carbon steel) to nonstick pans.

 To learn more about nonstick cookware, check out our Cookware Archives.